Peer and Group Supervision

 (ii) provide supervisors with opportunities for ongoing professional development in their professional ministry practice, and

 (iii) enhance the appreciation of the value and importance of a peer support network.

 Upon successful completion of this unit, it is expected that students will be able to:

-- Define and differentiate between peer and group supervision.
+- define and differentiate between individual, peer and group supervision;

-- Analyse current models of peer and group supervision, and relate theories of peer and group supervision to their own ministry setting.
+- analyse current models of peer and group supervision, and relate theories of peer and group supervision to their own professional and ministry setting;

-- Demonstrate an understanding of the contemplative stance to supervision, parallel processes, transference and counter-transference as they apply to peer and group supervision.
+- demonstrate an understanding of the contemplative stance to supervision and its relationship to Ignatian Spirituality;

-- Articulate their own framework of peer and group supervision supported by current literature and research.
+- develop a personal approach to peer and group supervision supported by current literature and research;

 9.00am to 5.00pm daily